In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 Norwegian Epic, Cabins to Avoid – Deck 9

-They are great if you struggle with mobility and need to be near an elevator but due to their proximity to the stairs and elevators, a number of past cruisers have suggested that these cabins should be cabins to avoid.
+They are great if you struggle with mobility and need to be near an elevator.
+Still, due to their proximity to the stairs and elevators, several past cruisers have suggested that these cabins should be cabins to avoid.

 There are also a couple of cabins like this on deck 8.